hylo-lang/Lotsawa/ImplementationNotes.md

   sort each earley set by postdot symbol when it is completed, *lookup 1* can be a binary search.

-- **Lookup 2:** to quickly determine whether a given item is already stored in the current Earley set, so that it isn't added twice.
+- **Lookup 2:** to quickly determine whether a given derivation is already stored in the current Earley set, so that it isn't added twice.

-- **Lookup 3:** to determine Leo uniqueness in the current Earley set, i.e. is this the only item ending in •Y for some symbol Y.
+- **Lookup 3:** to determine Leo uniqueness in the current Earley set, i.e. is this the only item ending in •Y for some symbol Y.  This is only done on complete earley sets.

 Since completed items will never be found by *lookup 1*, they don't need to be quickly found once their earleme is complete.
 This also suggests they could be